srecon/the-apache-ignite-book/README.md

 # The Apache Ignite Book

-All code samples, scripts and more in-depth examples for **The Apache Ignite Book**.
+This is the code repository (code samples, scripts and more in-depth examples) for [The Apache Ignite Book](https://leanpub.com/ignitebook).

 [![alt text](/mini-cover.png "book cover")](http://leanpub.com/ignitebook)